Teinble/Teinble/README.md

 # 🌐 About Me
-Named **Will**, also can call my full name Xiling!
+Name is Xiling, can also call me **Will**!
 I'm a passionate sophomore from the University of Toronto with a specialization in computer science.
 With a critical thinking mindset, I'm not only an organizer and a seeker of optimal solutions but also an active learner.
 Let's collaborate and code the future together!

 ## 🎓 Education
 - **University of Toronto, St. George**